Damsel in distress: In video games

-In the Dragon's Lair game series, Princess Daphne is the beautiful daughter of King Aethelred and an unnamed queen.
-She serves as the series' damsel in distress.
-Jon M. Gibson of GameSpy called Daphne "the epitome" as an example of the trope.
+In the Dragon's Lair game series, Princess Daphne, the beautiful daughter of King Aethelred, serves as the series' damsel in distress.
+The first Dragon's Lair game, released in 1983, involves the hero Dirk the Daring facing a series of challenges to rescue Daphne from a dragon named Singe.
+Jon M. Gibson of GameSpy called her "the epitome" of the trope.